scriptotek/ar-project/index.md

 # Blog

-[We have a blog](blog/) where we detail some of the platformtesting we did and also the final prototype!
+[We have a blog](blog/) where we detail some of the platform testing we did and also the final prototype!
 So do check it out.